JordanJamesJA/Sum-Runner/README.md

 ## Features

-- **🎯 Adventure Mode (40 Levels):** Tackle progressively challenging math problems across addition, subtraction, multiplication, and division.
+- **🎯 Adventure Mode:** Tackle progressively challenging math problems across addition, subtraction, multiplication, and division.
 - **🔓 Level Unlock System:** Unlock new levels by completing previous ones to keep learners motivated.
-- **📊 Tiered Difficulty:** Each set of 10 levels introduces a new operation and ramps up in difficulty.
+- **📊 Tiered Difficulty:** Each set of 15 levels introduces a new operation and ramps up in difficulty.
 - **🧠 Immediate Feedback:** See whether your answer is correct right away with animated responses and sounds.
 - **💾 Local Progress Saving:** Your progress is saved in your browser so you can pick up where you left off.
 - **🌐 Offline Support:** Built with offline-first principles; play even without an internet connection.